Exploring Emotional and Artistic Recovery Methods

 Orihime Inoue: Empathy and Reality Alteration

-Akiko Yosano: Literary and Physical Healing
+Akiko Yosano: Literary Roots and Unyielding Recovery

 Stories of Connection and Growth Through Non-Combat Healing